atharvalade/ConsensusToronto-Stellar/README.md

 ## Project Status

-TrueLens is currently in development, with the following components in progress:
+Stellar Consensus News is currently in development, with the following components in progress:
-- Stellar smart contracts deployment
+- Stellar smart contracts
-- Passkeys integration for authentication
+- Passkey authentication system
 - AI agents for news verification
 - UI implementation with web2-like UX

 ## Contributing

-We welcome contributions to the TrueLens project.
+We welcome contributions to the Stellar Consensus News project.
 Please see our contributing guidelines for more information.

 ## License